coral-xyz/anchor-book/README.md

 Feel free to file an issue or submit a pull request.

+## Programs

+You can find the program examples used in the book in the [programs directory](./programs/).

 ## 💻 Run The Anchor Book Locally

 To run on a Mac, install [Homebrew](https://brew.sh/) if you don't already have